beldorcentr/job-service/README.md

 ## Development

-Debug build run as site.
+Debug build run as console application with api on 5000 port (configurable in appsettings.json).
 In browser open /hangfire to see Hangfire Dashboard.
 Send HTTP POST on /api/makefoo to queue job.
 Job CRONs in appsettings.json tasks:cron.

 ### Create nuget template